byu-rad-lab/affine_mpc/README.md

 # affine_mpc

 ## Overview
-`affine_mpc` is a C++ library that provides a convenient interface to the OSQP solver library in order to solve MPC problems that use an affine model. `affine_mpc_py` is a Pybind wrapper around the `affine_mpc` library in order to provide a Python interface.
+`affine_mpc` is a C++ library that provides a convenient interface to the OSQP solver library in order to solve MPC problems that use a discrete-time affine time-invariant model. `affine_mpc_py` is a Pybind wrapper around the `affine_mpc` library in order to provide a Python interface.

 ## Dependencies
 Note that this project was developed using both Ubuntu 20.04 and 22.04 with the GCC